microsoft/AzureSynapseScriptsAndAccelerators/Migration/SQLServer/README.md

 # **SQL Server to Azure Synapse Migration Process & Scripts**

 This directory contains SQL server to Azure Synapse Migration Toolkit.
-It includes the Process, PowerShell Scripts Modules, and some useful Utilities within each module.
+It includes the Process, PowerShell Scripts, and useful Utilities within each module.

-These two documents posted in this directory provide detailed information to help you to get started:
+Below two documents posted in this directory provide additional information besides what is already documented in reame.md files:

-- [**SqlToSynapseMigrationOverview.pdf**](https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/blob/main/Migration/SQLServer/SqlToSynapseMigrationOverview.pdf) - Overview of the SQL Server to Synapse Migration Scripts in Six Modules.
-It also provides step by step guide for exporting SQL Server data using BCP (Bulk Copy Program) or Polybase.
+- [**SqlToSynapseMigrationOverview.pdf**](https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/blob/main/Migration/SQLServer/SqlToSynapseMigrationOverview.pdf) - Overview of the SQL Server to Synapse Migration Modules for migrating tables and data.
+It provides step by step guide for exporting SQL Server data using BCP (Bulk Copy Program) or Polybase.
+It also provides guide for importing data into Azure Synapse.
 Please note that Polybase is only available for SQL server 2016 or later versions.
-- [**SqlToSynapseMigration_User_Guide.pdf**](https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/blob/main/Migration/SQLServer/SqlToSynapseMigration_User_Guide.pdf) - Detailed User Guide that provides additional information such as step by step guide for exporting data using BCP or Polybase, and importing data into Azure Synapse.
+- [**SqlToSynapseMigration_User_Guide.pdf**](https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/blob/main/Migration/SQLServer/SqlToSynapseMigration_User_Guide.pdf) - User Guide that provides additional information.
+This document does not include information on enhancement modules 1A and 1B.
+Please refer to the readme page of each module  for detailed guide .

 In addition, within each module (subfolder in this directory), there is a README.md file to guide you through the usage and configuration files for the particular module.

 ### **What does the Migration Utilities do?**

-The set of PowerShell Scripts performs below functions:
+The PowerShell Scripts performs below functions:

-1. Translate SQL Server Table DDLs into Azure Synapse DDLs. **We recommend Azure Synapse Pathway (ASP) for this capability as ASP is the official Code Translation tool which continues to deliver comprehensive capabilities. **Use this module as a fall back method or if you run into any issues for certain tables.
+1. Translate SQL Server Table DDLs into Azure Synapse DDLs, Extract Code DDLs (Views, Functions, Stored Procedures, and Triggers), Map Databases and Schemas.  **We recommend Azure Synapse Pathway (ASP) for this capability as ASP is the official Code Translation tool which continues to deliver comprehensive capabilities. **
-2. **Execute Translated Table DDLs** in Azure Synapse (DDLs Migrated after this task).
+2. **Execute Translated Table DDLs** in Azure Synapse
 3. Export SQL Server Data Via BCP to local storage <u>(BCP Data Export Option, for all SQL Servers)</u>.
 4. Generate Polybase Export T-SQL Scripts <u>(Polybase Data Export Option, for SQL Server 2016 or later)</u>.
 5. **Execute Generated Polybase Export Scripts** <u>(Data exported to Azure Storage after this task)</u>.